+The above results apply to GMMs with any values of $\kfit$ and $\ktrue$.
+Specializing to the exemplar setting of one-dimensional GMM with $\ktrue =3$ components, we show that sharper results can be obtained via a more fine-grained analysis.
+In particular, we show that the approximation errors diminish at a quadratic exponential rate with respect to the separation between true component means (Theorem \ref{thm:boost}).

-The above result establishes that despite the existence of spurious local minima, these minima are well structured and contain information about the global optima and the true mixture.
-Consequently, standard iterative algorithms such as EM and gradient descent, starting from an arbitrary initial solution (except for a set of measure zero \cite{wu1983convergence,kumar2017rate_EM,LeeSimchowitzJordanRecht2016}), converge to a solution that is informative in the above sense.
-Our main theorem characterizes how the approximation errors in equation~(\ref{eq:example}) depends on the separation between the mixture components.
-For a three-component GMM, for example, the errors are exponentially small in the separation.
+The above findings complement the negative results in~\cite{jin2016local} on the existence of spurious local minima arbitrarily far from the global optimum $\bThetastar$ \emph{in Euclidean distance}.
+Our results show that all local minima are close to $\bThetastar$ in a different sense, as they partially recover the structure of $\bThetastar$.
+Consequently, standard iterative algorithms such as the EM algorithm and gradient methods, starting from an arbitrary initial solution (except from a set of measure zero \cite{wu1983convergence,kumar2017rate_EM,lee2016gradient}), converge to a solution that is informative of $\bThetastar$.

+While there has been a long line of research on algorithms and theoretical guarantees for learning GMMs, we emphasize that our focus in this paper is not on obtaining quantitative improvements on these results.
+Rather, we aim to understand the structural properties of the non-convex likelihood function and iterative methods for optimizing the likelihood.
+Nevertheless, we expect that our structural results will have important implications for developing better algorithms, especially in the overparameterized regime where $\kfit \gg \ktrue$; we elaborate on this point in Section~\ref{sec:Discussion}.